 Ingredients to avoid in your dog’s toothpaste

-Admittedly, some of the best dog toothpaste I found have one or two of these ingredients.
-I have highlighted them in red so you can decide for yourself.
+Unfortunately, some of the most popular dog toothpaste brands have one or two of these ingredients.
+I have highlighted them in RED below.

 What ingredients to look for in a toothpaste